 Group Therapy Helps Reduce Isolation

-One of the biggest challenges that many of those in recovery face is feeling alone and isolated.
+One of the biggest challenges that many of those in a drug addiction treatment center face is feeling alone and isolated.
 Even if friends and family want to help, they might not fully understand what patients are going through.
-Because of this, it’s important for patients to spend time in group environments where there are others who have been through the same things.
+Because of this, it’s important for patients to spend time in group environments where there are others who have been through similar experiences.

 Group sessions can make it immediately clear that no one is going through an entirely unique experience.
 Lots of other people have incredible struggles, and many of them find success at the end of rehab.

 It can be freeing to finally realize that many other people have had similar experiences.
 Others have hit rock bottom, others have made serious mistakes in life and others have doubts about their own chance at recovery.
 Hearing others admit these things can make all the difference to any patients who feel misunderstood.

 Peer Support and Accountability

 Accountability and support are two critical elements of the addiction recovery process.
 Patients can get both from medical professionals, family members, and therapists.
 However, peer support and accountability can be more effective and more meaningful for many patients.

 In a group setting, patients might feel more comfortable recounting their past experiences.
 They’re able to share, be vulnerable, and expose their innermost thoughts without worrying about judgment.
 They can also actively request support from others.